SeraphimSerapis/paypalguide/README.md

 1. Create the payment: `POST payments/payment`
 	- provide the credit card details as funding instrument or use a tokenized credit card

+### Vault

+The vault API is a comfortable solution that returns a tokenized credit card instead of forcing the developer to provide all credit card details for each payment API call.
+Basically the API has 3 functionalities: storing a card, deleting a card and returnign all stored cards.

+- Store the card: `POST vault/credit-card`
+- Look up a card: `GET vault/credit-card/{credit-card-id}`
+- Delete a card: DELETE https://api.paypal.com/v1/vault/credit-card/{credit-card-id}`

+### Authorize & Capture

+This mechanism allows to put a hold on somebody's credit card or PayPal account and charge later.
+The final amount that is being charged in the capture call doesn't have to be as high as the preauthorized amount (`captured <= preauthorized`).

+1. Create an authorization `POST payments/payment`
+	- the intent must be `authroize` instead of `sale`
+2. Capture the preauthorized payment `POST payments/authorization/{authorization_id}/capture`
+	- pass the `authorization_id` that was obtained in the first call
+	- if not charging the total amount & not planning to charge the left amount: set `is_final_capture` to `true`

+You can look up existing authorizations.
+This returns useful information like the amount, current state and how long the authorization is valid:

+1. `GET payments/authorization/{id}`
+	- The id was passed as response after creating the authorization

+Also you're able to void the authorization if you're not going to capture it:

+1. Void the authorization: `POST /payments/authorization/{authorization_id}/void`
+	- Again you'll need to pass the id that was passed when creating the authorization

+When charging against a PayPal account you can reauthorize the authorization.
+This should be done after the initial 3-day honor period.
+You can reauthorize **once** between **4** and **29** days.
+The reauthorized payment can be either 115% or up to 75$ higher than the original amount (whatever applies first).

+1. Reauthorize: `POST payments/authorization/{authorization_id}/reauthorize`

 ### Obtaining client credentials